Timothé Luwawu-Cabarrot: Atlanta Hawks (2021–2022)

 On 22 September 2021, Luwawu-Cabarrot signed with the Atlanta Hawks.

 On 24 September 2022, Luwawu-Cabarrot signed with the Phoenix Suns.
 After appearing in three preseason games, Luwawu-Cabarrot was waived on 15 October.

 Olimpia Milano (2022–2023)

 On 19 November 2022, Luwawu-Cabarrot made his return to Europe, signing with Italian and EuroLeague powerhouse Olimpia Milano in order to replace the injured Shavon Shields.
 On 14 April 2023, he parted ways with the Italian club after the EuroLeague regular season had concluded.
 Luwawu-Cabarrot averaged 9.4 points, 2.6 rebounds and 1.1 assists per contest in the EuroLeague, as well as 11.9 points, 4.1 rebounds and 1.6 assists in domestic league competition.

-ASVEL (2023–present)
+ASVEL (2023–2024)

-On 3 August 2023, Luwawu-Cabarrot returned to his native France, signing a one-year deal with ASVEL of the LNB Pro A and the EuroLeague.
+On 3 August 2023, Luwawu-Cabarrot returned to his native France, signing a one-year deal with ASVEL of the LNB Élite and the EuroLeague.

+Baskonia (2024–2026)

+On 12 June 2024, Luwawu-Cabarrot signed a two-season contract with Baskonia of the Liga ACB and the EuroLeague.
+In his second season with Baskonia, Luwawu-Cabarrot led the 2025–26 ACB in points with 18.1 points per game and made the All-Liga ACB First Team.
+He also helped the Basques win the 2026 Copa del Rey.

+Real Madrid (2026–present)

+On 17 July 2026, Luwawu-Cabarrot signed a two-year contract with Real Madrid of the Liga ACB and the EuroLeague.